Getting rid of acne scars?

 Lastly, collagen or similar products can be injected into the skin to fill in or smooth out acne scars.
 However, these so-called "dermal fillers" are not permanent, so you will need to have repeated injections to maintain the effect.

 To help you weigh all of the options, you may want to consult with a dermatologist who can assess the severity of your scarring and help you choose an appropriate treatment.
 The dermatologist can also explain the limits and results you can expect from each procedure.
 If you don't see a dermatologist already, ask your health care provider for a referral.
-Columbia students may want to begin by making an appointment with a clinician at Primary Care Medical Services by calling x4-2284 or logging on to Open Communicator.
+Columbia students may want to begin by making an appointment with a health care provider at Medical Services (Morningside) or the Student Health Service (CUMC).

 Given the cost and potential complications, removing acne scars may be more trouble than it's worth.
 On the other hand, if you're really set on sleeker skin, a trip to the dermatologist may help you put your best face forward.